Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-aws-step-functions.md

 ## Reproducing failed production runs

+Let's use [`DebugFlow` from the debugging section](/metaflow/debugging#how-to-use-the-resume-command) as an example.
+The flow contains a bug in the step `b`.
-This is how a failed run on AWS Step Functions UI looks like
+When you run it, the failed run will look like this on the AWS Step Functions UI:

 ![](/assets/image1.png)